Complete list. :-(

-An Ivy League professor is lured back to his Oklahoma hometown, where his twin brother, a small-time pot grower, has concocted a scheme to take down a local drug lord.
+An Ivy League professor returns home, where his pot-growing twin brother has concocted a plan to take down a local drug lord.

 I'm in a state of shock right now.
 I... this movie...
 I...
 I need some capital letters stream of consciousness up ins: